warmana/cloudant-docs-fork/source/includes/guides/_backup-guide.md

 You can also restore the document to the version that was current on a particular date, if it is available within the granularity of the delta.

-<aside class="warning">Documents must be static before restoring from backup.
+<aside class="warning" role="complementary" aria-label="mustbestatic">Documents must be static before restoring from backup.
 In other words,
 the document should not be constantly receiving changes and updates.</aside>